- Course Number:

 Outcome Assessment Strategies

 Assessment methods are to be determined by the instructor.
-Typically, in-class quizzes, exams and weekly homework assignments will be used.
+Typically, in-class quizzes, online quizzes, exams and weekly homework assignments will be used.
 Laboratory assessment will be by reports and/or practical skills testing.

 Course Content (Themes, Concepts, Issues and Skills)